MonoGame/MonoGame/Documentation/riemer_2d_4_spritebatch_features.md

 5. The 5th argument allows us to rotate the image before it is rendered to the screen.
 It will be used in the next chapter to render the cannon.

-6. We’ll use the 6th argument to solve our positioning issue.
-The 6th argument allows us to specify what XNA calls the ‘origin’ of the image.
+6. We'll use the 6th argument to solve our positioning issue.
+The 6th argument allows us to specify what XNA calls the 'origin' of the image.
 By default, this is the top-left corner of the image.
-XNA will render the image so that this ‘origin’ point of the images is positioned on the screen position specified as 2nd argument.
+XNA will render the image so that this 'origin' point of the images is positioned on the screen position specified as 2nd argument.

 7. The 7th argument allows us to scale the image.
 We specify 1, indicating we want to render the image at the original size.